HERMES Support

 • Are breaks permitted during examination?

-We encourage all participants to use the bathroom in advance of the examination.
-If there is a medical reason for you needing bathroom breaks, please email the HERMES Team: hermes@ersnet.org as soon as possible.
+We encourage all candidates to use the bathroom in advance of the examination.
+If there is a medical reason where more frequent bathroom breaks are required, please contact the HERMES Team (hermes@ersnet.org) before the exam.

 • Can I use a calculator during the examination?